cran-task-views/ActuarialScience/ActuarialScience.md

 - Australian database is available at [AHMD](https://aushd.org/)
 - Canadian database is available at [CHMD](http://www.bdlc.umontreal.ca/CHMD/)
-- French regional database is available at [FRD](https://frdata.org/)
+- French regional database is available at [FRD](https://frdata.org/).
+Mortality tables at regional are available at [FRD](https://frdata.org/fr/).
+The mortality by cause is provided by [INED](https://www.ined.fr/en/everything_about_population/data/france/deaths-causes-mortality/mortality-tables/)
 - Japan database is available at [JMD](https://www.ipss.go.jp/p-toukei/JMD/index-en.asp)
-- United States database is available at [USMD](https://usa.mortality.org/)
+- United States database is available at [USMD](https://usa.mortality.org/) from HMD. the death by cause is provided by [CDC](https://www.cdc.gov/) through [Wonder interface](https://wonder.cdc.gov/) at county level, which can used in conjunction with [Census Bureau](https://data.census.gov/) datasets.

 #### Actuarial datasets